asyncapi/website/pages/blog/miniseries-part_1.md

 These changes are applied to the **processor** as well.
 You can find all the AsyncAPI files [here](https://github.com/jonaslagoni/asyncapi-miniseries/tree/master/AsyncAPI).
 # What's next
-Now that the APIs are designed for the two applications we can move on to the fun part, implementing the applications using code generation.
+Now, that the APIs are designed for two applications, we can move on to the fun part, implementing the applications using code generation.

 # Related issues
 In case you are interested in jumping into our discussions and be part of the community that drives the specification and tools, I have referenced some of the outstanding issues and discussions related to the different aspects I have referenced in the post.